jchips/reading-notes/code-401/class-08.md

 What are access rights associated with?
 The User? or The Role?
 Explain.

 - Access rights are associated with the role.
-So, for each role, question what kind of resources do they need to have access to?
+So, for each role, question what kind of resources do they need to have access to.
 Those become the access rights.
 The role is associated with the user I think.

 Access Rights, or Authorization, is activated after a user successfully does what?